dalesgit/obsidian/pages/Prayer list.md

 ## Recent
 - Current
-	- waiting for God to show me my calling now in Florida. (git-journal)
+	- waiting for God to show me my calling now in Florida. (git-journal) spiritual direction
 	- Cyndi and Brian,  hospice
 	- centering prayer at St Alfred's
 	- people of Haiti.
 Gangs overrun.